LividWo/Revisit-MMT/README-RMMT.md

 - -d input data
 - -p checkpoint path (note: just path to checkpoint dir, not to the file)
 - -b beam size, default to 5
-- -t task name, default to mmt
+- -t task name, {translation/mmt/retrieval_translation}

 Run the evaluation commanda above, you are supposed to see:
 > | Generate test with beam=5: BLEU4 = 41.96, 71.4/48.1/35.0/25.7 (BP=1.000, ratio=1.001, syslen=12121, reflen=12103)